Botox is the injectable wrinkle relaxer we all know and love.

 Botox, on the other hand, takes longer at first.
 Most people report that they begin to see results in a week or so after the injections, but it may take up to an entire month.

 However, they also tend to last a little bit longer, potentially up to six months.
-Studies have shown that Botox wins the Dysport vs. Botox battle every time you’re looking for longer-lasting results.
+Studies have shown that Botox wins the Dysport vs. Botox debate if you’re looking for longer-lasting results.

 If you continue to use either injectable, you’ll get to know just how long they last for you.
 Most people will schedule follow-up appointments in three to four months, which is usually before the medication has worn off.